wheat32/pokeclicker/README.md

 The purpose of this fork is to enhance the base version.
 It will be kept up-to-date with the base repoisotory as much as possible.

+## List of Changes
+- You can automatically sell dug up items in the Underground.
+- Experts in the Underground can automatically sell dug up items.

 Try the original at https://www.pokeclicker.com/

 # PokéClicker